istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 bazel-bin/cmd/client/mixc report -s="destination.service=svc.cluster.local,target.service=mySrvc" -i="response.code=400" --stringmap_attributes="target.labels=app:dummyapp"
 ```

 **If you have reached this far, congratulate yourself !!**.
-You have successfully created a Mixer Adapter.
+You have successfully created a Mixer adapter.
 You can
 close (cltr + c) on your terminal that was running mixer server to shut it down.

 # Step 8: Write test and validate your adapter (optional).

 The above steps 7 (start mixer server and validate ..) were mainly to test your adapter code.
 You can achieve the same
 thing by writing a simple test that uses the Mixer's 'testenv' package to start a inproc Mixer and make calls to it via
 mixer client.
-For complete reference details on how to test Adapter code check out [Test an adapter](./adapters.md#testing)
+For complete reference details on how to test adapter code check out [Test an adapter](./adapters.md#testing)

 Add a test file for your adapter code